These fresh vegetable summer rolls make a fantastic healthy snack or light meal. Serve with creamy vegan coconut basil

 All of the fresh herbs that we have growing on our little deck inspired this summer roll recipe.
 We have a ton of basil and some very fragrant Thai basil, among other plants like Thai chiles, tomatoes, peppers, and even figs. We’re very proud of our little plant escape, and when I say “we” I mean that I’m very proud that Jack has been lovingly watering everything up to twice a day to keep it all going.
 This might be the longest that we’ve actually kept plants alive.

 Since I know many of you also have lots of basil at this time of year, I made these fresh summer rolls with a creamy coconut basil dipping sauce.
 It’s the kind of sauce that I would normally make with cilantro, but the sweet basil flavor is so fresh and unexpected, especially alongside fresh ginger.
 A little cashew butter makes it extra creamy, lime brightens it up, and jalapeño adds some heat.

-For the filling, I gathered the usual ingredients that I would stuff into Vietnamese spring rolls – avocado, cucumber, tofu, and noodles.
+For the filling, I gathered the usual ingredients that I would stuff into Vietnamese spring rolls – avocado, cucumber, tofu, radishes, and noodles.
 I felt like it needed a little more, so I thought what I often think in the summer – “peaches!”
 Peaches and basil are a tasty pairing and, in my opinion, it’s the season to throw peach slices on everything.
 If peaches aren’t in season, use slices of ripe mango instead or skip the fruit altogether.